prometheus/proposals/proposals/0072-remote-write-restart-from-savepoint.md

 Goal 4: Guards need to be in place to protect against infinite WAL growth is capable of being accomplished through adjusting config defaults when replaying is enabled.
 We would require `remote_write.queue_config.sample_age_limit` be non-zero and would have a default of `2h`.

-I believe prombench is sufficient to prove Goal 2: Taking a checkpoint for a remote_write destination should not incur significant overhead.
+I believe prombench is sufficient to prove Goal 2: Taking a savepoint for a remote_write destination should not incur significant overhead.
 Open to further benchmarking ideas but given the components + time necessary for a proper test ensuring prombench is capable of covering this would be the most ideal.

 ### Further reducing duplicated data sent

 Replaying a whole segment can still result in a fair amount of duplicated data on startup.
-If we added tracking the lowest timestamp delivered via remote write to in the checkpoint it could reduce this number (lowest timestamp is required because the WAL supports out of order writes).
-At startup the tracked lowest timestamp would be used as marker for where to start writing data from within the checkpointed segment ideally reducing the amount of duplicated data replayed.
+If we added tracking the lowest timestamp delivered via remote write to in the savepoint it could reduce this number (lowest timestamp is required because the WAL supports out of order writes).
+At startup the tracked lowest timestamp would be used as marker for where to start writing data, reducing the amount of duplicated data replayed.
 At worst it would start from the beginning of the segment.

 ### Goal 5: Stretch: Remote write supports at-least-once delivery of samples in the WAL.